Lafayette-FSAE/scada/manual.md

 In keeping with the unix tradition, all data is stored in the same way as text.
 Programs reading from the database are responsible for translating the data into its expected type.
 A companion table, called `sensors` is included in the database to store metadata about each sensor.
 It has columns:

 - id
-- redis_key (equivilant to sensor_id, one of these should probably be renamed)
+- redis_key (equivalent to sensor_id, one of these should probably be renamed)
 - display_name
 - datatype
 - unit